- Religion and Philosophy

 - Psalm 34:8

 God's goodness fills our senses.
 We see the beauty of nature - the lilies of the field and the birds of the air.
 We see the soothing greens of an early spring morning; we enjoy the fragrance of the air after a summer rain.
 We see the vibrant colors of autumn, and the pristine white of a snow covered field.
 And whatever season it happens to be, we see.
-Seeing it, we cannot avoid feeling it.
+And through our senses, we feel.

 We feel the goodness, from the quiet beauty of a mountain range to the sounds and smells of a seaside surf.
 We feel the beauty when we listen to fine music and look at fine art.
 And we savor the tastes and smells of our daily breads.
 We breathe it all in and feel it in our bones.
 We stop to smell the coffee as well as the roses.
 It's a beautiful thing.